f-mohammadi/Stitching/README.md

 - `RMSE_west`: Root Mean Square Error (RMSE) for the western neighbor tiles.
 - `RMSE_north`: Root Mean Square Error (RMSE) for the northern neighbor tiles.
 - `average_RMSE_global`: Average RMSE for the global alignment.

-## Customization

-You can customize the script further by adjusting parameters based on your specific dataset.
-Additionally, you can modify the code to incorporate different optimization, registration, and blending techniques.

 ## Notes